 I thank God for the people he put in my life that got me back to reading the Bible and restoring my relationship with the Lord.
 Sometime around 1991 God lead us to Plano Christian Church where we have been able to serve others.
 My wife Jenifer and I, with the help of many others, have been blessed to minister to the elderly at the Hillside Nursing Home in Yorkville.
 I know the short meditations and singing the old hymns with them and listening to the messages helped them reflect on their walk with Jesus.

-My wife Jenifer and I will be married for 36 years this August and we have lived most of that time in Big Rock.
+My wife Jenifer and I have been married since 1978.
+We have lived in Big Rock since 1988.
 We have a daughter, Chelsey.

 I worked for AT&T for over 39 years.
 God blessed me with a great job there.

 Over the years it has been great to serve with others and to share in their passion for the lost and to share the good news of Jesus Christ.

 My life has been a journey, just as everyone has.
 I was brought up in a “churched” home, went to parochial schools for my pre-college learning and even considered becoming a priest after high school.
 However, I felt that God was leading me down a different road.
 So I went to school for computer engineering.
 While in college, I had a roommate who was a Christian.
 He took me to a Degarmo and Key concert where, for the first time, I saw Christians gathering, having fun, and I felt the Spirit.
 During the alter call, I made a decision for Jesus.

 My life has been a continual learning experience since then, whether it be in my career with companies such as AT&T Bell Laboratories, Lucent Technologies, GE Medical EMC, Westell Technologies and Adtalem Global Education, or in my hobbies Antique car restoration and music, or in my spiritual walk.